LaVine scores 26 as Bulls beat Pistons 112-106

 LaVine put Chicago ahead for good with back-to-back 3-pointers and added four free throws in the final 11.5 seconds.

-”Somebody’s got to step up to the plate,” he said. ”I think I’m that dude.”

-Porter did his part, shooting 8 of 12 and nailing three 3’s.
+Porter shot 8 of 12, nailing three 3’s.
 Wendell Carter Jr. added 16 points and 11 rebounds, and the Bulls snapped a seven-game losing streak against the Pistons.

 Rose got a loud ovation when he entered the game in the first quarter and heard those familiar ”MVP!
 MVP!” chants from the Chicago crowd throughout the night.
 The South Side product flashed some of the old explosiveness that made him the No. 1 overall draft pick in 2008 and NBA’s youngest MVP three years later, before injuries derailed his promising career with the Bulls.